With Jeff Warren

-- Anyone with a basic understanding of meditation who is interested in learning more
+- Anyone with a basic understanding of meditation interested in learning more

 - Anyone who wants to share a practice with friends and colleagues

-- Anyone from yoga teachers to book club leaders interested in including simple meditation techniques in their class or group
+- Anyone from yoga teachers to therapists to community leaders interested in including simple meditation techniques in their class or group

 - Experienced meditators interested in facilitating groups in their communities